renovatebot/renovate/docs/usage/configuration-options.md

 This is different from the `rebaseLabel` option, where Renovate _removes_ the label from the PR after rebasing.

 `keepUpdatedLabel` can be useful when you have approved certain PRs and want Renovate to keep the PRs up-to-date until you're ready to merge them.
-The setting `keepUpdatedLabel` is best used together with `rebaseWhen` set to the values of `never` or `conflicted` that limit rebasing. ???
+The setting `keepUpdatedLabel` is best used in this scenario:

+- By default, you configure `rebaseWhen` to `never` or `conflicted` to reduce rebasing
+- Sometimes, you want Renovate to keep specific PRs up-to-date with their base branch (equivalent to `rebaseWhen=behind-base-branch`)

 ## labels